ejsadiarin/wizardry/linux/get-system-info.md

 ---
-title: How to get the whole System Information in a Linux Machine
-date: 2024-03-13-1923 (March 13, 2024 7:23 PM)
+id: get-system-info
+aliases: []
 tags:
   - System Information
   - Linux
+  - How To
+date: 2024-03-13-1923 (March 13, 2024 7:23 PM)
+title: How to get the whole System Information in a Linux Machine
 ---

 # How to get the whole System Information in a Linux Machine